mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 Performance
 -----------

-Unfortunately, GeoPandas can be quite slow, especially on larger datasets.
+Unfortunately GeoPandas can be slow, which limits interactive exploration on larger datasets.
 The first dataset mentioned above, crimes in Chicago, has roughly seven million entries and is several gigabytes in memory.
 Analyzing this sort of dataset interactively with GeoPandas today is not feasible.

 <img src="{{BASE_PATH}}/images/geopandas-shapely-1.svg"
      width="50%"